OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/proxy.md

 octopus.server proxy --proxyEnable="true" --proxyHost="MyProxyServer" --instance="MyNewInstance"
 ```

-This example will disable use of a proxy sever on the default instance
+This example prevents a proxy server from being used on the default instance:

 ```
 octopus.server proxy --proxyEnable="false"